- Abortion (34)

 Keep tabs on what your lawyer does.
 He works for you.
 You must be quite clear on what you want him to do.
 Make sure he does the right thing at the right time and at the right place.
 Keep in mind that the lawyer will get paid whether you win or lose your case.

-Try to keep your case out of the family-court system.
+Try to keep your child custody case out of the family-court system.
 The family-court system is ostensibly in place to help individuals with family issues.
 The reality is somewhat different.

 The family-court system was put into place for no other reason than to expedite the dissolution of marriages, when the liberation of the divorce laws and the establishment of the principle of “no-fault” divorce created an insurmountable backlog of divorce applications.
 (Read more: Freedom, Equality, and Society’s Treatment of Men and Families )